BECOME A MEMBER

 Provisional membership is available to those who have had a personal practice of meditation for a minimum of two years and have completed 80 hours of meditation teacher training in the areas of competency described in the curriculum guidelines.

-After two years, Provisional members can become Full members, provided they have engaged in at least 30 hours of regular teaching (preferably under some kind of supervision or a mentoring arrangement) during that period.
+After two years, it is excpeted that Provisional members will become Full members, hainvg engaged in at least 30 hours of regular teaching (preferably under some kind of supervision or a mentoring arrangement) during that period.

 Full membership is available to those who have had a personal practice of meditation for a minimum of two years and have completed 110 hours of meditation teacher training in the areas of competency described in the table on the criteria page.